Devin Clark (fighter): Ultimate Fighting Championship

 Clark was scheduled to face Alonzo Menifield on May 2, 2020, at UFC Fight Night: Hermansson vs. Weidman.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed and the bout took place on June 6, 2020, at UFC 250.
 Clark won the fight via unanimous decision.

 Clark was briefly linked to a bout against Shamil Gamzatov on November 28, 2020, at UFC on ESPN 18.
 However, Gamzatov was removed from the bout in mid-October due to alleged visa issues.
 Clark faced Anthony Smith on the card as the main event after Curtis Blaydes had to pull out of his fight against Derrick Lewis due to a positive COVID test.
 He lost the fight via a triangle choke submission in the first round.

 Clark was scheduled to face Ion Cuțelaba on May 1, 2021, at UFC on ESPN 23.
 However, Clark pulled out from the event, citing injury, and he was replaced by Dustin Jacoby.
 The bout eventually took place on September 18, 2021, at UFC Fight Night 192.
 After being knocked down in round one, he lost the fight via unanimous decision.

-Clark faced William Knight on on April 16, 2022, at UFC on ESPN 34.
+Clark faced William Knight on April 16, 2022, at UFC on ESPN 34.
 He won the fight via technical knockout in round three.

 Clark faced Azamat Murzakanov on August 13, 2022, at UFC on ESPN 41.
 He lost the fight via technical knockout in round three.

 Clark faced Da Un Jung on February 4, 2023, at UFC Fight Night 218.
 He won the fight via unanimous decision.

-Clark is scheduled to face Kennedy Nzechukwu on May 6, 2023, at UFC 288.
+Clark faced Kennedy Nzechukwu on May 6, 2023, at UFC 288.
+He lost the bout via technical guillotine choke in second round.

+Clark faced Marcin Prachnio on February 10, 2024, at UFC Fight Night 236.
+He lost the bout by unanimous decision.

+On February 14, 2024, it was reported that Clark was removed from the UFC roster.

+Global Fight League

+Clark was scheduled to face former UFC Light Heavyweight Championship challenger Thiago Santos on May 25, 2025 at GFL 2.
+However, all GFL events were cancelled indefinitely.